ycpcs/dev-env-setup-guide/prog_envs/kecComputer/kecComputer_tools_installation.md

 > ```

 * **Step 3:** Copy and paste the following line into your **Linux terminal** to run the YCP CS CA updater script and add the required Certificate Authority (CA) to your WSL environment.
+Enter your Linux/WSL password when prompted to complete the update.

 > ```
 > /tmp/install_cs_ca_cert.sh